 Students are expected to keep organised notes of the content of their lessons.
 They will provide their own folders for this purpose or may choose to store notes electronically.
 Staff should provide support to students in structuring their notes and regularly check their quality and accuracy.
-Assessment book checks will happen once a term and these will be completed by the subject teacher.
+Assessment books will also be regularly checked.